nhejazi/ser2021_mediation_workshop/05-preliminaries-estimation.md

   - Unless $W$ and $M$ contain very few categorical variables, it is very easy to misspecify the models
   - This can introduce sizable bias in the estimators
-  - This modelling assumptions have become less necessary in the presence of data-adaptive regression tools (a.k.a machine learning)
+  - This modelling assumptions have become less necessary in the presence of data-adaptive regression tools (a.k.a., machine learning)

 ### An example of the bias of a g-computation estimator of the natural direct effect